Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Conclusions

 \section{Conclusions}

-To our knowledge, ours is the first study to address the question of which of the QRE, level-$k$, cognitive hierarchy, and quantal level-$k$ behavioral models is best suited to predicting unseen human play of normal-form games.
+To our knowledge, ours is the first study to address the question of which existing behavioral model---QRE, level-$k$, cognitive hierarchy, noisy introspection, or quantal level-$k$ behavioral models---is best suited to predicting unseen human initial play of normal-form games.
 We explored the prediction performance of these models, along with several modifications.
-We found that bounded iterated reasoning and cost-proportional errors are both critical ingredients in a predictive model of human game theoretic behavior: the best-performing models we studied (QLk and the QCH family) combine both of these elements.
+We found that bounded iterated reasoning and cost-proportional errors are both valuable ingredients in a predictive model of human game theoretic behavior: the best-performing model that we studied (QLk) combines both of these elements.
+We believe that iterative reasoning describes an actual cognitive process.
+The situation is less clear with cost-proportional errors: they may likewise describe human reasoning, or they may simply be a closer approximation to human behavior than the usual uniform error specification.

 Bayesian parameter analysis is a valuable technique for investigating the behavior and properties of models, particularly because it is able to make quantitative recommendations for parameter values.
-We showed how Bayesian parameter analysis can be applied to derive concrete recommendations for the use of an existing model, Poisson-CH, differing substantially from widely cited advice in the literature.
-We also uncovered anomalies in the parameter settings of the best-performing existing model (QLk), which led us to evaluate systematic variations of its modeling assumptions.
-In the end, we identified a new model family (the accurate precision belief, homogeneous-precision QCH models) that allows the modeler to trade off complexity against performance along an efficient frontier of models simply by adjusting a single dimension (the number of levels).
-Further analysis of this family allowed us to construct a particular three-parameter specification (``Spike-Poisson QCH'', or \texttt{ah-QCH-sp}) that outperformed every other model we considered that had fewer than six parameters.
-We thus recommend the use of this model by researchers wanting to predict human play in (unrepeated) normal-form games.
+We showed how Bayesian parameter analysis can be applied to derive concrete recommendations for the use of Poisson-CH, differing substantially from widely cited advice in the literature.

+QLk (\texttt{gi-qlk2}) provides substantial flexibility in specifying the beliefs and precisions of different types of agents.
+We found that this flexibility tends to hurt generalization performance more than it helps.
+In a systematic search of model variations, we identified a new model family (the accurate precision belief, homogeneous-precision QCH models) that contained the efficient (or nearly-efficient) model for every number of parameters smaller than $7$.
+Based on further analysis of this model family, we identified a model, Poisson-QCH, that offers excellent generalization performance with only two parameters.